-Other residencies in 2018 will be from one to four weeks in length and will be available for up to three residents at a time.
-In this pilot year you can make your own schedule, any one to four weeks from March through October.
-Residencies are open to artists who wish to work in science, scientists who wish to work in the arts, artist-scientists who work across those disciplines, and artist-scientist teams who wish to collaborate.
+Residencies are open to artists (visual artists, writers, musicians, conceptual artists, etc.) who wish to work in science, scientists (biologists, geologists, ecologists, climatologists etc.) who wish to work in the arts, artist-scientists who work across those disciplines, and artist-scientist teams who wish to collaborate.
 Applications for our general residency program will be reviewed within one month of receiving them.

-To apply, please fill out this AS IF Center – Application for Residency.
+To apply, please fill out this Application for Residency.
 Collaborators should each fill out a separate application, and name your collaborators in the space provided.